Easy Bible Quiz about Bible History

 a.
 Revelation reveals everything we need to know about Heaven and Hell.

 b.
-This is the book that tells stories about the lives and times of the twelve disciples.
+This book tells stories about the lives and times of the twelve disciples.

 c.
 The Book of Revelation describes apocalyptic visions and prophecies of the end of the world.

-Revelation describes the fight between good and evil and that good will win.
+Revelation describes the fight between good and evil.
+Good will win.

 The judgment of man and the arrival of a New Jerusalem are revealed and explained.